RagnarB83/ash-documentation/docs/setup.rst

-Test if things work in general: python3 /path/to/ash/test_ash.py   #This runs a basic test job using the regular Python interpreter python-jl /path/to/ash/test_ash.py   #Required when PyJulia is used
+Test if things work in general: python3 /path/to/ash/test_ash.py   #This runs a basic test job using the regular Python interpreter python-jl /path/to/ash/test_ash.py   #Only required when PyJulia is used